python/cpython/Doc/library/datetime.rst

 .. method:: time.__format__(format)

    Same as :meth:`.time.strftime`.
-This makes it possible to specify format string for a :class:`.time` object when using :meth:`str.format`.
+This makes it possible to specify a format string for a :class:`.time` object when using :meth:`str.format`.
    See section :ref:`strftime-strptime-behavior`.